Literary Success: Authorpreneurs need a business plan

 The components of a business plan

-This section summarizes the entire document and should immediately convince a potential partner and make them curious to find out further details.
+This section summarizes your business plan, designed to engage potential partners.
 It covers the key points of the business plan, including the literary vision, objectives, target group, planned product releases, and financial forecasts.
+Though it’s the first section, write it last.
+Keep it brief (ideally under two pages) while ensuring clarity and impact.

 3 Market and Competition